Captain’s log: In my time zone, it is now March 24, 2013, 00:16.

 Right now – when preparing this post, on March 23 and checking this paragraph again – the notification on Mark’s latest masterpiece is delivered to my inbox, about his dream of working in an infinite office building with an infinite number of floors – every floor representing an alternate universe.
 Dilbert meeting Hilbert, I would say.

 Please let me know if some links are broken in this article.
-As Marc(*) Mark noted in a discerning comment, I am OCD, but getting all these links right is probably too much, even for me.
+As Marc(*) Mark noted in a comment (on a post on search term poetry of course), I am OCD, but getting all these links right is probably too much, even for me.

 (*) Edit: Please see the comments for more enlightening explanations.